 Nursing Assistants provide basic patient care under the direction of the nursing staff.
 They perform duties such as feed, bathe, dress, groom, or move patients, or change linens.
-The Certified Nursing Assistant certificate can provide a stepping stone into the Practical Nursing or Associate Degree Nursing programs, but can also provide a viable career on its own.
+The Nursing Assistant certificate can provide a stepping stone into the Practical Nursing or Associate Degree Nursing programs, but can also provide a viable career on its own.

 For more information about careers, visit Career Onestop for an overview of South Carolina and National earnings statistics, and Piedmont Technical College's Career Tracks page for more in-depth information about this program.
 For national career information, visit Virtual Career Network.

 *Earnings data for our region from EMSI Analyst